Discover the football neighborhoods in Buenos Aires: 5 highlights you can’t miss to learn more about the history of San Lorenzo de Amagro

 Then, he became the keeper with the biggest number of appearances in San Lorenzo’s history.
 At present, he is still a club legend and you will be able to enjoy the splendid view of his art of flying on this painting.

 The current stadium of San Lorenzo is “The Nuevo Gasometro” and it is just ten minutes from the Boedo Neighborhood.
 There, the club lifted the Copa Libertadores Cup and won a lot of championships.
 If you ever plan to visit a match of San Lorenzo, you can find under its stands some absolute treasures: Some incredible walls of paintings all about San Lorenzo.
 So, If you want to enjoy a complete San Lorenzo experience, you can’t miss it!

-Fabio is hosting walking tours through the Boedo Neighborhood on the Homefans platform and is keen to show guests the world of San Lorenzo.
+Fabio is hosting walking tours through the Boedo Neighborhood on the Homefans marketplaces and is excited to show guests the world of San Lorenzo.
 You can find his activity here.